gventre04/CircuitPython/README.md

 ### Objective

-This code uses a button and an lcd screen, when pushing the button, a counter on the lcd screen increase by +1
+This code uses a button and an lcd screen, and a switch, when pushing the button, a counter on the lcd screen increase by +1.
+Flipping the switch will decrease the counter on the screen by -1.

 ### Lesson(s) Learned

+I had a problem with the button being held causing the button counter on the LCD to continuosly counting up or down.
+I had to add oldButtonState to make sure each press counted for a single +1 on the LCD.

 ### Wiring Diagram